-- Joce Giles Director of Learning and Engagement - Hannah Kirkpatrick Head of National Youth Dance Company - Shay Rafati Learning Projects Manager - Niquelle LaTouche Head of Academy Breakin' Convention
+- Joce Giles Director of Learning and Engagement - Hannah Kirkpatrick Head of National Youth Dance Company - Shay Rafati Learning Projects Manager

 Our Board Trustee Safeguarding Lead is Clare Connor.
 In the absence of the Trustee Safeguarding Lead, the Chair will nominate an interim replacement.